CPAs answer a host of tax questions every day about tax returns, deductions, personal finances, and more. Here are some

 All of these accounts allow you to contribute pretax dollars to invest or hold in cash for saving or for certain expenses.
 As a result, these contributions lower your taxable income and save you money on your tax bill.

-For your 2021 tax return that you will prepare in 2022, the Child Tax Credit is expanded by the American Rescue Plan raising the per-child credit to $3,600 or $3,000 depending on the age of your child.
+For your 2021 tax return, the Child Tax Credit is expanded by the American Rescue Plan raising the per-child credit to $3,600 or $3,000 depending on the age of your child.
 The credit is also fully refundable for 2021.
 To get money into the hands of families faster, the IRS will be sending out advance payments of the 2021 Child Tax Credit beginning in July of 2021.
 For updates and more information, please visit our 2021 Child Tax Credit blog post.